xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 ```

-To help with with the mapping of data structures between managed and JavaScript objects we can use two attributes that are defined in the `WebSharpJs.Scripting` namespace.
+To help with the mapping of data structures between managed and JavaScript objects we can use two attributes that are defined in the `WebSharpJs.Scripting` namespace.

 | Attribute | Description |
 | --- | --- |
 | [ScriptableType] | A class or structure attribute used by the bridge interface to identify that the object will have [ScriptableMember] attributes.  |
 | [ScriptableMember(ScriptAlias = "xxxxxx")] | a member attribute used by the bridge to map the strongly typed managed code names to the JavaScript equivalent. |

-The data passed back and forth by the bridge are basically `IDictionary<string,object>` implementations.
+The data passed back and forth by the bridge are basically `IDictionary<string, object>` implementations.
 By using the attributes introduced above we can map these values to their equivalents on the JavaScript side.

 For example: